 This links to the Night Sky Education Resources webpage.
 This is an archive of free downloadable PDF's for teachers with activity sheets for students, providing engaging lesson ideas to use in the classroom or at home.
 Each lesson is categorised by suggested student age (with an additional category for Youth Groups) and divided into activities for students and astronomy background information for educators and leaders in youth groups (Scouts, Guides and similar organisations).
 Every lesson idea also contains accessible learning tips to help set up Night Sky for everyone.

-New content is added to the Night Sky Educational Resources page every month.
+The Night Sky Educational Resources page is updated every month.